Lattice vs Leapsome vs Vereda AI (2026): Which Performance Platform Is Best for Engineering Teams?

 Lattice:

 Starts at $11/seat/month for the performance module.
-Additional modules (engagement, grow, compensation) are extra.
-Enterprise pricing for full platform.
+Additional modules (engagement, grow, compensation) are priced separately — a full-platform deployment typically runs $15–$20/seat/month.
+Annual contracts required.
+Enterprise tiers available with custom pricing.

 Leapsome:

-Custom pricing, typically $8–$15/seat/month depending on modules.
+Custom pricing, typically $8–$15/seat/month depending on modules selected.
 Competitively priced for European markets.
+Offers a modular approach similar to Lattice, so costs scale with feature adoption.

 Vereda AI: